About

 Bake

-Bake muffins at 425ºF for 5 minutes, then drop oven temperature down to 350ºF and continue baking for another 10-15 minutes, or until an inserted toothpick comes out with little to no crumbs.
+Bake these gingerbread muffins at 425ºF for 5 minutes, then drop oven temperature down to 350ºF and continue baking for another 10-15 minutes, or until an inserted toothpick comes out with little to no crumbs.
 Allow muffins to cool in pan for 10 minutes before moving to wire rack.

 TIP: Starting the muffins off at a higher oven temperature, then dropping it down, creates a plumper dome and sought-after bakery-style muffin.